 Shes the main character.
 The person the entire show is premised after.
 So yes I would say that she is marginally important in terms of her relationship to the show.

 – Hmmmm, so what just happend?

 Something complicated that would involve me pausing the show and recapping the last seven episodes.

 LISTEN.
 This isn’t a bazooka gum wrapper.
 If you want to understand, you’ll have to pay more than 2% attention.

-I’ll mention that I originally got the thought for this article talking with David at cardinal construction.
+I’ll mention that I originally got the thought for this article talking with Ryan at The phoenix design group.
 Thanks for the seed.
 Guess you discover inspiration in unexpected ways.